bravo1goingdark/blipmq/docs/PERFORMANCE.md

 - `--subscribers <M>`:
   - Number of subscriber clients (default: 1).
 - `--message-size <bytes>`:
-  - Payload size in bytes, must be â‰¥ 8 (default: 256).
+  - Payload size in bytes, must be = 8 (default: 256).
 - `--qos <0|1>`:
   - QoS mode (default: 1).
 Some modes override this.
 - `--use-wal <on|off>`: